 Since 2000, the Phoenix Children's Hospital Breathmobile, a self-contained mobile asthma clinic, has traveled to inner-city schools, providing asthma diagnoses, treatment, and education.
 The Breathmobile visits schools in South Phoenix, in areas where children are most likely to be uninsured.
 The service requires no referral and there is no charge for treatment.

-Kids Rock Stars motivates children to make fitness and good nutrition a way of life.
+KohlsFIT motivates children to make fitness and good nutrition a way of life.
 Specifically designed for children ages six to 12, members follow a running or walking program and track their completed miles throughout the year.

 The Healthy Steps program at Phoenix Children's Hospital provides a comprehensive approach to healthcare that supports mothers and fathers in their role as nurturers of the emotional, behavioral, intellectual, and physical growth of their children.